 - There is no standard template for the job postings thus making the page look very unorganised and difficult to process.

-DreamCareerBuilder shares lots of knowledge about recruitment and candidate services to help individuals find their dream career, be it part-time or full-time roles, by combining their understanding and job seekers concerns as well as company decision maker’s interest and priorities.
+DreamCareerBuilder shares lots of knowledge about recruitment and candidate services to help individuals find their dream career, be it part-time or temporary roles.
+They do this by combining their understanding and job seekers concerns as well as company decision maker’s interests and priorities.

 - Job Seekers get to find a job that will allow them to do what they love and get paid well for it.